ology/PerlDistSite-Template/README.md

 # PerlDistSite-Template
-Template for a PerlDistSite Instance
+Template for a Web::PerlDistSite Instance